BackupTheBerlios/openpb-svn/opt/readme.txt

 ****************************
 *  1.0.0 CHANGELOG         *
 ****************************
-There is a lot of changes, 1.0.0 and 0.1.1 are co
+There is a lot of changes, 1.0.0 and 0.1.1 are completely different scripts.

  - [new] New compiler using tree-processing algorithm
  - [new] New instructions
  - [new] New instruction API